STATEWIDE

 Adam Pugh — Republican

-Oklahoma Senator — Disctrict 41
+Oklahoma Senator — District 41

 • The Oklahoma Commissioner of Labor is an elected position in the Oklahoma state government.
 The goal of the Oklahoma Department of Labor is to foster, promote, and develop the welfare of the wage earners of this state, improve working conditions, and advance opportunities for profitable employment.